sharkfintower/cma/contents/content/cma/2025/city-two.md

 #3 Camelots and a #4 too.
 Wonderful climbing wih two big flakes which
 you undercling to the left.
 Near the top I took the rightmost crack.
 Absolutely fantastic -- it is a well-deserved classic of the area!

+{% image /cmaimages/2025/23_IMG_5863.jpg %}
+*Steve on the wonderful Strawberry Fields*

+{% image /cmaimages/2025/22_IMG_5864.jpg %}
+*Here you can kinda see climbers on Wheat Thin and Steve over on the right*

 After this, we went over to **Crystalline Undulations (5.8)**, a two pitch climb on Bath Rock.
 I think Steve kept me on lead for these both, just so I